Drifter-Supremo/gorlea-snap-tales/memory-bank/progress.md

 - Need to implement proper error handling for image uploads.
 - Need to ensure all Firebase SDK operations are used for storage operations to avoid CORS issues.
 - OpenAI API key needs to be properly secured in production environment.
+- Image analysis with GPT-4.1 increases token usage and may impact API costs; monitoring needed.